tseccull/spectools/README.md

 This is a personal collection of scripts I that use for reduction, processing, and analysis of astronomical spectroscopic data.
 This repo is intended for storage and documentation, not distribution, so I cannot make any guarantees that this software will either work, or be useful to others.
 Those that choose to use these scripts, in whole or in part, do so at their own risk.
-Support will not be provided.
+Support is also not guaranteed.

 ### scrap.py
 This is essentially a Python wrapper for Curtis McCully's Astroscrappy, which is itself a Python implementation